austencloud/tka-desktop/docs/TODO/implementation_support/success_criteria.md

 ### **Code Quality Metrics**

 - ✅ **Zero Legacy References**: No remaining "Legacy", "legacy", "old", or "legacy" comments/code
-- ✅ **Clean Imports**: All imports point to V2 implementations only
+- ✅ **Clean Imports**: All imports point to Modern implementations only
 - ✅ **Consistent Naming**: All services follow consistent naming conventions
 - ✅ **No Dead Code**: All commented-out code blocks removed